TheRealXG/Calculator/doc/Eclipse_and_Sonarlint.md

 Under Window->Show View->Other->SonarLint you can see other view options that will show in the Perspective.

 * SonarLint Report
 	Right-click the project in the side-bar and select SonarLint->Analzye, or Analyze Changed Files.
-Based on the exclusion list configured above (this may need to change as the project changes), this will produce a report of findings.
+BThis will produce a report of findings.
 It seems this will sometimes find more items than seen on the server.
 This will show findings from local analysis, it is not showing server analysis.
+For some reason it has some issues thinking files are CPP rather than C files.
+Attempted to fix by ensuring the "Project Nature" in Eclipse didn't include C++.
+Also in Project Settings under C/C++ General->File Types changed to use Project Settings and explicitly specify that \*.c is a C source file and \*.h is a C header file.
+This worked for other people, but didn't seem to help this issue.
+Was able to change the Quality Profile on Sonarcloud to disable C++ rules and the issue went away after updating the binding, though this is a bit of a work around.
+There were still a few extra findings for some unknown reason.
+After this there were only 2 remaining additional findings locally than remotely.

 	Occasionally a warning comes up saying some rules cannot be analyzed, but it does not give more detail on how to fix this.

-	Theoretically with Remote Binding it will not show "Won't Fix" issues if it works (this appears to NOT be working right now, so even "Won't Fix" items are shown.)
+	Theoretically with Remote Binding it will not show "Won't Fix" issues if it works.

 * SonarLint On The Fly